Cais/opus-primus/readme.txt

 == Screenshots ==

 == Basic FAQ ==
+Q: Where are the menu locations, and how are they used?
+There are three menu locations defined in Opus Primus.
+* The Primary Menu, located at the top of the page above the main content area.
+* The Secondary Menu, no location is set by default; the menu has been pre- defined for uses as the case may be, for example, page templates or Child-Themes
+* The Search Results Menu, located at the bottom of the content area when there are no search results returned, especially in the case of a "404" error be sent.

 Q: Why are there blank areas in my menu?
 Although not always the case, it has been shown that if you have a page without a title and you are using a menu created by the default settings (read: not a